A healthy, low sugar, and low carb chocolate bar? Doesn’t that sound like an oxymoron?

 If you look at the ingredients list, you will quickly notice this is a completely sugar-free chocolate, without a trace of sweetener.
 Therefore, the chocolate will have a similar taste to a dark chocolate bar, rather than milk chocolate.

-If this is too bitter a taste for you, consider adding a few drops of Swerve, monk fruit, or stevia to sweeten the taste.
+If this is too bitter a taste for you, consider adding a few drops of monk fruit or stevia to sweeten the taste.

 Avoid any sugar alcohols or high-carb, high sugar sweeteners, as they’re not keto friendly.